Good Shepherd Penn Partners Rittenhouse location

 One of the department’s main objectives was to coordinate post-acute care throughout the Penn Medicine System.
 As post-acute care existed at Penn Medicine earlier this century, each of the system’s acute-care hospitals offered independent rehabilitation services.
 The need for a consistent clinical approach to rehabilitation care throughout the Penn Medicine System was a main impetus for the formation of Good Shepherd Penn Partners.

 Penn Medicine’s PM&R department sought outside expertise — a partner with post-acute care management expertise and outstanding patient outcomes.
-Good Shepherd Rehabilitation Network (GSRN), based in Allentown, Pennsylvania, was selected over several organizations because of its expertise in long-term acute care and rehabilitation and for its successful experience with health-care partnerships.
+Good Shepherd Rehabilitation, based in Allentown, Pennsylvania, was selected over several organizations because of its expertise in long-term acute care and rehabilitation and for its successful experience with health-care partnerships.

-What began as a conversation between Richard Salcido, M.D., Chair of the Department of PM&R and Program Director of the PM&R Residency Program at Penn Medicine, and Sally Gammon, President and CEO of GSRN, turned into a dynamic joint venture that was named Good Shepherd Penn Partners to signify the synergy between the two organizations.
+What began as an initial conversation turned into a dynamic joint venture named Good Shepherd Penn Partners to signify the synergy between the two organizations.

-Combining the respected research and clinical expertise of Penn Medicine with GSRN’s more than 100-year tradition of evidence-based rehabilitation care resulted in the optimization of post-acute care for patients in the Philadelphia region.
-With similar core values, the two organizations were able to come together to work through a complex start-up at Penn Medicine at Rittenhouse and to break down the silos and align post-acute care throughout the Penn Medicine system.
+Combining the respected research and clinical expertise of Penn Medicine with Good Shepherd Rehabilitation’s more than 100 years of evidence-based rehabilitation care resulted in the optimization of post-acute care for patients in the Philadelphia region.
+With similar core values, the two organizations launched at Penn Medicine at Rittenhouse and aligned post-acute care throughout the Penn Medicine system.

 Mission Statement